jzhou1318/fa22tapeout-course-dev/milestones.md

 Prior to having a clean chip-level, we'll need LVS and DRC-clean layouts of each major sub-block.
 (Digital from PnR, RF, any remaining analog.)
 On this date final GDSes for everything but the chip's top-level are due.
-After this date only the integration-level layout should be in progress.
+After this date only the integration-level layout will be edited.
 Everyone else will be working on some form of verification.

 ### RTL & Schematic Freeze